isiaq-ibrahim/zkp-auth-backend/README.md

 ## This is the documentation for the Zero-Knowledge Proof Online Authentication System using ExpressJS

 ## 🚀 Backend (Express.js)
+The backend handles user registration, challenge generation, and proof verification.

 ## 📁 server.js

+## 📌 Setup Backend Project
+Setting up the Express.js backend involves installing dependencies, writing the server code, and running the server.
+Follow these steps:

+## 1. Install Node.js and npm
+If you haven't already, install Node.js and npm from nodejs.org

+or by running the following command in your terminal on your local machine

 ## 🛠️ How it Works
 Registration